Letter #4 from the Munich-to-Berlin overnight train

 Arrived to gorgeous summer days in Berlin.

-It’s early evening and the police block off a road in the neighbourhood of Friedrichshain.
+Later, in Berlin — It’s early evening and the police block off a road in the Friedrichshain neighbourhood.
 No one seems concerned.
-As if led by some invisible collective impulse, people stop and start sitting themselves on the pavements, beer and snacks in hand, while a cafe party with a DJ spinning outside spills out onto the street.
+Led by an invisible collective impulse, people take it as an invitation to sit on the pavements, beer in hand, while a cafe party with a DJ spinning outside spills out onto the street.
 And then this song plays, and despite myself (and my usual indifference to techno), I’m feeling the beat.

 Some things I wrote recently